vaibhav-sarkale/vaibhav-sarkale.github.io/books.md

 permalink: /books/
 classes: wide
 ---
+*‘Reading with me, is not a hobby, its a disease.’* - Theodore Roosevelt

+I am a proud patient of this disease:sweat_smile:

-I read widely, both fiction and non-fiction in multiple languages.
+I read widely, both fiction and non-fiction in multiple languages, but management non fiction and biography are my favorite genres.

 But here I am going to focus on professional reading on topics like Communication, Management and technology related literature.
 These are focussed on investigating specific problems around workplace like how do I become a better communicator, how do we use AI effectively and so on.